kumaylm/PDFtoAudiobook/README.md

 # PDF to Audiobook
-A Python script that takes a PDF file and converts it into speech.
+A script that takes a PDF file, identifies the text and converts the text to speech, effectively creating a free audiobook using HTTP requests, APIs, and Python scripting.

 ![pdftoaudio](pdftoaudio.png)